africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered - Nelson Mandela.md

 ---
-{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered - Nelson Mandela/","title":"structure note","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered - Nelson Mandela/","title":"There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered - Nelson Mandela","noteIcon":""}
 ---